 Improv!
 The Musical

 During Comicpalooza the Musical performers created a new musical based on your experience at Comicpalooza!
-Houston's only fully improvised musical, everything was made up on the spot!
+This is Houston's only fully improvised musical, where everything was made up on the spot!
 The plot, the music and the choreography were all inspired by the name of the musical – which was provided by you!
-Featured a live band!
+It also featured a live band!

-ComedySportz is a competitive, fast-paced, improvisational comedy that was appropriate for all ages.
-It's not comedy about sports, its comedy played as a sport.
-Two teams of professional players incorporated audience suggestions while competing in rounds of improv games similar to tv's "Whose Line is it Anyway."
+ComedySportz is a competitive, fast-paced, improvisational comedy that is appropriate for all ages.
+It's not comedy about sports, it's comedy played as a sport.
+Two teams of professional players incorporated audience suggestions while competing in rounds of improv games similar to TV's "Whose Line is it Anyway."
 Each team vies to inspire the most laughs.
 With the help of a referee, the audience selected games, generated suggestions, and determined the winner.
 The possibilities were endless.
 No two matches were alike.
 It was fast, funny, and interactive.

 Dim N Wit

 “Two Brothers, Healing the World, One Hug at a Time.”
 Dim N Wit, the Fairy Brothers are original characters created by two guys that never thought it would become this big, or make this many people happy.
 Their story began in 2010 when “Wit” talked “Dim” into attending a Renaissance Festival in Texas dressed as winged fairy.
 Since then, they bring their unique sense of humor and fabulousness to Renaissance Festivals, Comic Conventions, Parades, and Charity Events all over Texas, Louisiana, Arizona, Kentucky and Georgia with many more locations planned in the future.
 Their colorfulness has been seen on almost every form of social media, many newspapers (online as well as print), radio, and TV.